PerseusArkouda/bash-scripts/README.md

 moddownloader - Script to download mods directly from steamcmd.

-systeminfo - Script to show a quick overview of the system's hardware and activity.

 checksmart - Script to check disks with SMART capability for health status.

 checkforddos - Script to create a graph of incoming connection to help determine if you are under DDOS attacks.